t-makaro/nb_pdf_template/README.md

 Template | Use
 ---------|-------
-classic | For most accurate recreation of the default Jupyter Notebook Style. classicm **(Recommended)**| m for modified.
+classic.tplx | For most accurate recreation of the default Jupyter Notebook Style. classicm.tplx **(Recommended)**| m for modified.
 Similar to classic.tplx, but in/out prompts are above cells instead of in the margin.
-Bonus left margins are smaller so code cells are wider. jupyter | Depreciated.
-Simply redirects to classic.tplx and will be removed in the future style_jupyter | DO NOT use this directly.
+Bonus left margins are smaller so code cells are wider. jupyter.tplx | Depreciated.
+Simply redirects to classic.tplx and will be removed in the future style_jupyter.tplx | DO NOT use this directly.
 Inherit from this template if you want to build your own.

 ## Issues (in common with default template)
 1. raw pyout text, and code cells will not wrap text (at 87 characters the text will spill into the margin)

 ## Todo
 - [ ] Create a "lab.tplx" to distinguish between slight differences in the styles of the Classic notebook and Jupyter lab.
-(Once Jupyter lab hits release) (Easy)
+(Once Jupyter lab hits release) Font, color changes.
+(Easy)
 - [x] Add an optional to the "style_*.tplx" templates to allow them to be inherited from any template without worrying about spacing.
 (Easy)
 - [x] Create a dual of the template that has the in/put prompts above cells instead of on the left and increase margins in that template.
 (Easy)
 - [ ] Let the ```--no-prompt``` nbconvert flag remove prompts.
 (Easy, but compatibility issues with older versions of nbconvert maybe?)
-- [ ] Font improvements (Easy)
 - [ ] Find a solution to text wrapping in verbatim environments with commandchars.
 (Very Hard)
 - [x] Improve syntax highlighting.
 (Hard)
 - [x] Fix page breaks.
 (Moderate)